Instructions for Reviewers

 The editors reserve the right to edit reports that do not respect these guidelines.

-Norms for publishing with AI
+Norms for using AI

 The contribution level of the AI can be defined as follows: